Joanne Fush1

 Citations

 Mary Larsen was born on 15 June 1850 in Askeby, Fanefjord, Praesto, Denmark.
-The Sons of Utah Pioneers lists her birthplace as Presto Amt Moen, Denmark.2,3,4,1 She was christened on 14 July 1850 in Fanefjord Kirke, Praesto Amt, Denmark.2,3,4 She married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 20 December 1869 in Salt Lake City, Utah Territory.2,1 Mary Larsen was buried on 20 October 1921 in Salt Lake City, Salt Lake County, Utah.1 She died on 20 October 1921 in Salt Lake City, Salt Lake County, Utah, at age 71.2
+The Sons of Utah Pioneers lists her birthplace as Presto Amt Moen, Denmark.
+She was the daughter of Hans and Karen Stene (Olsen) Larson.1,2,3 She was christened on 14 July 1850 in Fanefjord Kirke, Praesto Amt, Denmark.4,5,6 She married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 20 December 1869 in Salt Lake City, Utah Territory.1,2,7 Mary Larsen died on 20 October 1921 in Salt Lake City, Salt Lake County, Utah, at age 71.1,8 She was buried on 20 October 1921 in Salt Lake City, Salt Lake County, Utah.2

 Children of Mary Larsen and Archibald Gardner